 - Once sugar is dissolved and blueberry mixture is starting to boil, pour in the water-cornstarch mixture.
 Stir constantly while mixture comes back to a boil and thickens slightly, approximately 1 minute.

-- Next, to make crust, preheat oven to 325 degrees.
+- Next, to make the crust, preheat the oven to 325 degrees.

 - Spray a 9x13 baking dish with cooking spray and press the flour-pecan mixture evenly in the bottom of the pan.